assetgraph/assetgraph/README.rst

 framework for manipulating and optimizing web pages and web applications.
 It's the core of the third generation of the production builder tool we are using at One.com for some of our web apps.
-It's in a somewhat usable early alpha state, but still likely to undergo massive changes.
+It's in a working state, but as indicated by the pre-1.0.0 version number, still likely to undergo changes.

 Check out `the slides from a presentation of AssetGraph
 <http://gofish.dk/assetgraph.pdf>`_ held at `the Öresund JavaScript Meetup